 Coming in a black box with red and orange artwork, this version stands out as something that is hot and spicy.
 Sweet And Fiery Gushers come in 3 new flavors, Spicy Watermelon, Hot Melon, and Fiery Peach.
-These little candies produce a rather strong and hot flavor, like the box implies.
-They don’t look anything special, like most variations of the original Gushers, these look fairly normal, but they are much more spicy.
+These little candies produce a rather strong and hot flavor as the box implies.
+They don’t look anything special, like most variations of the original Gushers, these look fairly normal, but they are much spicier.

 Fruit Gushers Mood Morphers

-Mood Morphers are a special version of Gushers that taste the same, but turns your tongue different colors such as blue or green.
-These comes in 3 colors in a bag, green, red, and orange.
-The colors of the candies do not correspond to the color of a person tongue when eating Mood Morphers.
-Sometimes or some colors may not change the pigment of a persons tongue at all.
-The idea of this version of the candy is that “The tongue tells it all”, with the packaging suggesting the color of ones tongue will show their mood.
+Mood Morphers are a special version of Gushers that taste the same but turn your tongue different colors such as blue or green.
+These come in 3 colors in a bag, green, red, and orange.
+The colors of the candies do not correspond to the color of a person’s tongue when eating Mood Morphers.
+Sometimes or some colors may not change the pigment of a person’s tongue at all.
+The idea of this version of the candy is that “The tongue tells it all”, with the packaging suggesting the color of one’s tongue will show their mood.

 Fruit Gushers Mouth Morphers

 Mouth Morphers look like normal Fruit Gusher but will turn your tongue blue or green.
 Multiple colors are included in the bag, but they can only turn your tongue blue or green.
-In the advertisement for Mouth Morphers, a boy and a girl in school took turns trying the candy and their heads turned into large fruits, with girl heads turned into a watermelon and the boys turned into an orange.
+In the advertisement for Mouth Morphers, a boy and a girl in school took turns trying the candy and their heads turned into large fruits, with a girl’s head turned into a watermelon and the boys turned into an orange.

 A Mystery Mouth Morphers variant was also introduced.
-This edition was introduced as a spooky themed version of Fruit Gushers that would turn your tongue a mysterious blue color.
+This edition was introduced as a spooky-themed version of Fruit Gushers that would turn your tongue a mysterious blue color.
 The advertisement for this version showed 2 boys in a tent, with one telling a “spooky story” to the other, when he eat a Mystery Mouth Morpher and his tongue turned blue.
-Although the boys tongue was never actually shown and instead it appears as a glowing blue silhouette from an angle of outside the tent that the boy was in.
+Although the boy’s tongue was never actually shown and instead it appears as a glowing blue silhouette from an angle outside the tent that the boy was in.

 Another similar edition to the above was introduced called X-Scream Mouth Morphers Fruit Gushers.
-This edition was introduced Halloween version of Fruit Gushers.
+This edition was introduced the Halloween candy version of Fruit Gushers.
 X-Scream Mouth Morphers was advertised to contain special pieces and to turn your tongue a mysterious blue color.
-This packaged contained orange and green candy pieces and introduced a new flavor called Tropical Freak Out.
+This package contained orange and green candy pieces and introduced a new flavor called Tropical Freak Out.

-My dad used to buy Gushers for me all the time when i was younger, and i could not get enough of them.
-When i was a kid i used to eat these things constantly, and my dad would get them for me every day he came home from work.
-He would always stop by the store on his way home to grab a few things and got Gushers with whatever else he got.
-I used to go insane for the orange ones, because i thought they tasted the best.
-I don’t eat Gushers nearly as much now that i am an adult, but i always have fond thoughts about my experiences when them and my dad as a kid.
+My dad used to buy Gushers for me all the time when I was younger, and I could not get enough of them.
+When I was a kid I used to eat these things constantly, and my dad would get them for me every day he came home from work.
+He would always stop by the store on his way home to grab a few things and get Gushers with whatever else he got.
+I used to go insane for the orange ones because I thought they tasted the best.
+I don’t eat Gushers nearly as much now that I am an adult, but I always have fond thoughts about my experiences when them and my dad as a kid.